For American teens who are 16, around 20-30% of them have their driver’s license; for those who are 19, that number jumps to around 70%.

 7. Check out Their Pass Rate

-One of the most important things a driving school is if they can help your teens pass their tests.
+One of the most important things a driving school does is to help your teens pass their tests.
 The higher their pass rate, the better.

 If the school is reluctant to tell you their pass rate, or they straight up refuse, then that’s a red flag.
 If the driving school is any good, then they should be more than willing to disclose that information.